KRON-TV: BayTV

 BayTV debuted on July 4, 1994, as a 24-hour cable news channel that was operated by KRON-TV in association with AT&T Broadband (now Comcast Xfinity).
 BayTV was carried on cable channel 35.
-The KRON news staff also provided local news updates on MSNBC and CNN Headline News on Bay Area cable systems during this period.
-KRON's now-defunct 9 p.m. newscast originally debuted on BayTV in the late 1990s and lasted until the cable channel ceased operations on August 30, 2001.
+The KRON-TV news staff also provided local news updates on MSNBC and CNN Headline News on Bay Area cable systems during this period.
+KRON-TV's now-defunct 9 p.m. newscast originally debuted on BayTV in the late 1990s and lasted until the cable channel ceased operations on August 30, 2001.
 The 9 p.m. newscast was revived on channel 4 following KRON-TV's transition to an independent station in January 2002, though it was moved to 8 p.m. when it affiliated with MyNetworkTV on September 5, 2006.
 The channel's daily Silicon Valley news recap New Media News also aired nationally on Jones Media Group cable channel Mind Extension University/Knowledge TV until that channel shut down in 2000.

 KRON 4 24/7 Bay Area News Channel

-On July 26, 2012, KRON launched another 24-hour local news and weather channel, called the KRON 4 24/7 Bay Area News Channel.
+On July 26, 2012, KRON-TV launched another 24-hour local news and weather channel, called the KRON 4 24/7 Bay Area News Channel.
 The channel featured news, local weather and traffic updates using the common screen template and setup shared among all of Young's automated weather/news information subchannels.
-Unlike the cable-exclusive BayTV, it was carried locally on over-the-air digital subchannel 4.2, on cable through Comcast Xfinity channel 193, and was streamed on KRON's website.
+Unlike the cable-exclusive BayTV, it was carried locally on over-the-air digital subchannel 4.2, on cable through Comcast Xfinity channel 193, and was streamed on KRON-TV's website.
 The over-the-air channel was replaced by Sky Link TV on September 29, 2015, and the online live stream was shut down on the same date.